wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/vpay/how-does-vpay-work.md

 * Transaction status
 The transaction status indicates the payment status of the transaction, such as _completed_, _pending_ or _rejected_.
 Once the transaction status is _completed_, the amount of the transaction is added to your MultiSafepay balance.

-V Pay (credit card) transactions received by MultiSafepay will be processed through our fraud filter.
+V Pay (debit card) transactions received by MultiSafepay will be processed through our fraud filter.
 The following statuses are important when receiving a V Pay payment:

 | Order Status                      | Transaction Status      | Description |
 |--------------------------------|-----------|-----------------------------------------------------------------------------------------|